-As employees, the workers must be provided with California unemployment insurance.
-Their employers must register with the California Employment Development Department and pay unemployment insurance premiums.
-For more information, see Nolo's article Employer's Guide to Unemployment Insurance Tax in California.
+As employees, workers must be provided with California unemployment insurance.
+Their employers must register with the California Employment Development Department (EDD) and pay unemployment insurance premiums.
+For more information, see Employer's Guide to Unemployment Insurance Tax in California.

 California law requires all employers with at least one employee to have workers' compensation insurance.
 Such insurance can be obtained from private carriers or the State Compensation Insurance Fund.
-For more information, see Nolo's article Workers' Compensation in California: An Overview for Employers.
+(Read more about workers' compensation for employers.)

 California requires all employees to pay into its short-term disability insurance (SDI) program through payroll deductions.
-Employers make no contributions, but must make payroll deductions and send the money to California’s Employment Development Department (EDD).
-For more information, see Nolo's article California Short-Term Disability Benefits.
+Employers make no contributions, but must make payroll deductions and send the money to the EDD.
+For more information, see California Short-Term Disability Benefits.

-California's new law only requires that employers use the ABC test for purposes of the state employment laws listed above.
-The law does not require hiring firms to use the ABC test for other purposes.
-For example, it need not be used when determining whether a worker is an employee or IC for federal tax purposes.
-Instead, the more flexible right of control test is used by the IRS.
-Under this test, workers are employees if the people for whom they work have the right to direct and control the way they do their jobs—both the final results and the details of when, where, and how the work is performed.
+For example, the IRS's more flexible "right-of-control" test is used to determine whether a worker is an employee or IC for federal tax purposes.
+Under this test, workers are employees if the people they work for have the right to direct and control the way they do their jobs—both the final results and the details of when, where, and how the work is performed.

-The right of control test is also used to determine whether a worker is an employee or IC for purposes of the Affordable Care Act.
+The right-of-control test is also used to determine whether a worker is an employee or IC for purposes of the Affordable Care Act (ACA).
 The ACA requires employers with more than 50 full-time employees to provide them with health insurance.